readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 reversed.
 All the arguments in the last paragraph also apply to chairs.
 Chairs are not only exchangeable for apples, because they are apple access resources but because they generally have the quality of quantified exchangeability.
-Chairs, too, represent means of access to the wealth in this society.
+Chairs, too, are means of access to the wealth in this society.

 This is where the analogy from the last paragraph stops working.
 In that analogy Elizabeth was not Alice's ruler because she was Alice's equal, on the contrary.
 In contrast to this, commodities are not in a one-directional relationship of access but relate to each other as *equal*.
-Chairs access apples because apples access chairs, and vice versa.
+In the last paragraph, a result was that all exchange-values of the wheat are mutually replaceable as exchange-values — they are equal.
+Now, the result is that the wheat and any of its exchange-values is also equal.

-In exchange the chair recognises our apples as a bit of social wealth, too.
+In exchange, the chair accesses our apples as representatives of social wealth, too.
 This answers the question of what gives our apples the power to be exchangeable for any other bit of social wealth: they are a bit of social wealth themselves.
 Apples are means of access to a bit social wealth because they *are*.
-Commodity exchange means that any particular bit of social wealth counts as a greater or lesser quantity of social wealth as such.
+Commodity exchange means that any particular bit of social wealth confronts the rest of social wealth as a greater or lesser quantity of social wealth as such.

 The third thing which is neither apples nor chairs, but contained in both of them is that they are quantities of social wealth sans phrase.
 What is this